Account Takeover (ATO) Attacks

 7. Cloud Storage Accounts

-• Corporate Cloud Storage: Corporate cloud storage accounts can hold sensitive business documents, intellectual property, and customer data.
+• Corporate Cloud Storage: Intellectual property, business documents, and customer data.

 8. Professional Accounts